15 Best Running Trails In Denver You Can Visit Today

 3. Green Mountain And Hayden Trail Loop

-The beautiful scenery that surrounds much of this trail is exactly why it is so popular amongst a variety of different people, including runners, hikers, bird watchers, and mountain bikers, so you should definitely expect some company during your time on the trail.
+The beautiful scenery that surrounds much of this running spot near Denver is exactly why it is so popular amongst a variety of different people, including runners, hikers, bird watchers, and mountain bikers.
+You should definitely expect some company during your time on the trail.

 This circular loop measures in at 5.1km long, and has an elevation gain of 193 meters, so it’s definitely worthy of its classification as a moderately challenging trail.